oocarrazco/grocery-list/DiscussionDocument.md

 ## Potential Improvements

-1. Inform the biller when the application is offline
+1. Inform the customer when the application is offline
 2. Add token-based authentication
+3. Migrate UI forms to Angular Reactive Forms
+4. Add Internationalization (i18n) support to localize UI strings and date/number formats
+5. Add REST API versioning in the URI

 ---